CedricCazin/tutorials/001-setup-WSL-dev-environment/README.md

 * [install and configure oh-my-zsh in WSL](install-configure-oh-my-zsh.md)

 # Install and configure Tools on a WSL distribution

+> [!NOTE]
+> When you are happy with a WSL distribution (configurations, shells, tools, ...),
+> BACKUP IT to you can restore it quickly if anything happens

+> [!WARNING]
+> If you plan to share the backup,
+> DO NOT create SSH KEYS or ser sensitive information before the backup

 * [Install and configure GIT in WSL](install-configure-git.md)
 * [Install and configure NodeJs with NVM in WSL](install-configure-nodejs-with-nvm.md)
 * [🚧 Install and configure docker in WSL](todo.md)